bsurmacz/Tardigrade_microbiome/README.md

 #### This repository contains the complete pipelines for the analysis and visualization of 16S rRNA V4 amplicon sequencing data for the analysis of tardigrade microbiome and re-analysis of data from other tardigrade microbiome studies.
-Libraries were sequenced across three 2 x 300 bp Illumina MiSeq lanes
+Libraries were sequenced across three 2 x 300 bp Illumina MiSeq lanes.
+All custom scripts are stored in the directory *scripts*.

 ### The study design included 4 experiments: